 Fall is here, which means everyone in New York has returned from their summer Hamptons getaways, and is whimsically counting down the days until Memorial Day 2018 is here and we can all board the Jitney out East again for another Hamptons Summer.
-For those looking to make the bold investment of buying a home in the Hamptons, fall is the best time to get out and start looking for that perfect space.
-Between potential renovations times, the time it takes to close deals, look at different properties, involve the bank, lawyer, family’s opinions, and more, starting in the Fall is the best time to get summer planning underway.
-But fear not, and trust these helpful tips for getting your feet wet in the Hamptons waters.
+For those looking to make the bold investment of buying a home in the Hamptons, Fall is the best time to get out and start looking for that perfect space.
+Between potential renovation time, the time it takes to close deals, look at different properties, involve the bank, lawyer, family’s opinions, and more, starting in the Fall is the best time to get summer planning underway.
+But fear not, trust these helpful tips for getting your feet wet in the Hamptons waters.

 For most buyers, especially those with multiple homes, the Hamptons can be an exciting venture.
 Certain people may be looking to use their real estate lawyer that they use for most projects.
 While having someone you know and trust on your side is always helpful, its important to reach out to someone who knows the legal dealings of the Hamptons first hand.
 Throughout the different towns and neighborhoods, the building codes, property line restrictions, and various ordinances vary a great deal, and can be tricky for a non-native Hamptonite to know how to handle the process.